karmaniverous/blog/_posts/2022-09-17-how-to-run-an-event-that-doesnt-suck.md

 I had attendees who heard me tell that story 40+ times and not ONE of them ever suggested maybe I skip it this time.

 Why?
 Because legends MATTER.
-Your group's legend is the reason they are there with you instead of watching a ball game or having dinner with their families.
+Your group's Legend is the reason they are there with you instead of watching a ball game or having dinner with their families.
 So tell the freaking story.

 Is that intimidating?
 Consider this: everybody's there for a reason, right? **THEY ALREADY KNOW THE LEGEND!** They just need YOU to say it out loud.